zhaochen0110/OpenThinkIMG/README.md

 2. **🧠 Training Framework (SFT + RL)**: A pipeline to teach models how to use tools through **supervised fine-tuning (SFT)** and **reinforcement learning**.

 ---

+## 📈 Key Results Summary

+- 🚀 **Tool-Augmented GRPO for Accelerated Convergence**: By augmenting the GRPO reinforcement learning algorithm with vision tools on the ChartGemma dataset, our approach achieves approximately 20% higher rewards earlier in training, with smoother and more stable learning curves.

+- 🎯 **Superior Final Performance**: Our model achieves a 43.2% score on ChartGemma, outperforming Qwen-2VL (29.5%) by +13.7% and TACO-8B (30.5%) by +12.7%, and improving over the RL-from-scratch baseline by +11.7%, demonstrating competitive performance against leading commercial models.

 ## ⚙️ Installation